open-telemetry/opentelemetry-php/docs/laravel-integration.md

 use GuzzleHttp\Client;
 use GuzzleHttp\Psr7\HttpFactory;
 ```

+Remember that these imports should go side by side with the default class imports that come with the `index.php` file.

 Next, we create a sample recording trace using the [AlwaysOnSampler](https://github.com/open-telemetry/opentelemetry-php/blob/main/sdk/Trace/Sampler/AlwaysOnSampler.php) class, just before the app instance is created like below: